-Capillary action occurs because water molecules bond together due to forces of cohesion and adhesion, as well as stick to other substances such as paper.
+Capillary action occurs because water molecules bond together due to forces of cohesion and adhesion and stick to other substances such as paper.
 Adhesion of water to the surface of the material (paper napkins) will cause an upward force on the liquid (colored water).
 The surface tension acts to hold the surface intact.
 Capillary action occurs when the adhesion to the surface material is stronger than the cohesive forces between the water molecules.

 Sunlight shining through the glasses made the colors even more inviting.
 So, are you ready for some fun with this capillary action experiment?

 Unfortunately, parenting does not come with an instruction manual.
 But I am here to help!
 And you do not need a degree in early years education, nor do homeschooling or supplementing at home need to break the bank!
 So, if you prioritize your child’s early years, come learn through play with me by clicking “join” for more details!